 For example, the next day upon my arrival we had a community gathering in the house — with some exotic Italian food served on the table, and white and red wine waiting, in our glasses, to be consumed.
 It was time for my first-ever Italian culture-shock experience, but it couldn’t be any better.

 So far, throughout my travels, I’ve met very few communities as friendly and well-disposed, as Italians.
-It’s true that I expected them to be easy-going, from what I heard about them, but I wasn’t prepared for such affability.
+I indeed expected them to be easy-going, from what I heard about them, but I wasn’t prepared for such affability.

 For the next 12 days, I came across more neighbours and they all were the same.
 To me, Italians felt more like (a happy bunch of) Indians, with more money, a better house and a lot of wine inside it.